johnsonchmatc/madisoncollege_php_webdevelopment/Units/week02/project1/project1.md

 #Project One
 ##Simple PHP Application

+Total Points: 20
+Due: 2/11/2015 at the start of class

 ###Concepts

 This project is designed to get you started with PHP web applications.
 You will learn these concepts: